shuaibansari123/TaskManagement-Assignment/README.md

 - **Caching:** i have used caching for reduce database load in production we can use distributed cache like redis or memcach with connection pooling
 - **Faker:**  Generate fake data for testing purpose. using "python create_fake_data.py" or "python manage.py create_fake_data"
 - **Pagination:** for large response data, i implemeneted pagination for quick response
+- **Conatainarization:** easily build, test and deploy in any environment using docker and docker-compose
 - **Documentation:** API documentation using DRF-YASG.

 ### Prerequisites